marianogappa/parseq/README.md

 }
 ```

-Sometime it is necessary to keep per-thread/go-routine state, or other data critical for mapping the input data, that must not be shared between threads.
+Sometimes it is necessary to keep per-thread/go-routine state, or other data critical for mapping the input data, that must not be shared between threads.
 In this case, instead of providing a single mapper instance, you can provide a slice of mappers.
 The size of the slice must match the `parallelism` used when creating the `parseq` instance.

 ```go
 package main